GroupNo-6/Internet-Prices-Around-the-World/README.md

  ## Transform :

  We were able to merge 3 of the above datasets together with no issues.
-The only After cleaning, merging and renaming columns in our comibned final dataframe.
-We Were left with the following columns:
+We dropped the null values and some columns that we didnot need.
+The only problem we faced was to take quotaions out of the world cities average USD internet prices dataset.
+We were able to remove the quotations from the csv file and then added it back to our notebook for reading and converted it to a dataframe.
+We renamed it to cities_cleaned.csv and merged it to our final dataframe.
+After cleaning, merging and renaming columns, we came up with a comibned final dataframe.
+We were left with the following columns:

  * 'Country'
  * 'City'